Q. When is your deadline?

 Q. What does a Pass/Fail grading system mean?

 A. Pass/Fail grading at the Pritzker School of Medicine is a true pass/fail for years 1, 2, and 4.
-Third year — the clerkships — is a “graded” year with the grades of Honors, High Pass, Pass, and Fail.
+Third year — the clerkship year — is a “graded” year with the grades of Honors, High Pass, Pass, and Fail.
 All four years are uncurved.
 You are evaluated on your mastery of the material, not your mastery compared to others in the class.
 These qualities — pass/fail and uncurved grading — result in a highly collaborative learning environment.

 Q. Do you have options for dual degrees?